Adam Gase: New York Jets

 The New York Jets announced that Gase would be the 19th head coach in the team's history on January 11, 2019.
 On May 15, general manager Mike Maccagnan was fired and Gase was named interim general manager; Gase retained the role until Joe Douglas was hired as the permanent general manager on June 6.

 In Gase's first year, the Jets stumbled to a 1–7 record through the first eight games with starting quarterback Sam Darnold missing three games after coming down with mononucleosis, but won six of their final eight games to finish at 7–9.

 In his second year, Gase and the Jets started 0–13, the worst such start in franchise history.
 By the Week 7 matchup against the Buffalo Bills, Gase had relieved himself of offensive play calling duties in favor of offensive coordinator Dowell Loggains.
 It was rumored that Gase would return to calling offensive plays for the Week 12 game against the Miami Dolphins in the 20–3 loss.
 At the postgame press conference, Gase did not give a straightforward answer on who was calling the plays.

 In Week 13, Gase fired defensive coordinator Gregg Williams for making the "Cover 0 blitz" play call that cost the Jets the win against the Las Vegas Raiders.
 After starting the season 0–13, the Jets won their first game of 2020 on December 20, defeating the Los Angeles Rams 23–20.
 The Jets finished the season at the bottom of the AFC East with a 2–14 record, one win better than their franchise-worst 1–15 record in 1996.
-On January 3, 2021, hours after the team's season-ending loss against the Patriots, Gase was fired by the Jets.
+On January 3, 2021, hours after the team's season-ending loss against the New England Patriots, Gase was fired by the Jets.
 Gase finished his tenure in New York with a 9–23 (.281) regular season record.